 To progress people through your funnel, you’ll want to set up an autoresponder.

-An autoresponder, sometimes also called a “campaign,” is basically just a sequence of emails sent out automatically to your subscribers over a period of time (usually a couple of weeks).
+An autoresponder, sometimes also called a “campaign”, is just a sequence of emails sent out automatically to your subscribers over a period of time (usually a couple of weeks).

 I recommend you send people three to eight emails after they download whatever resource you provided them with.
 These emails should talk about everything related to that intent and eventually lead to an offer (or even multiple offers).

 In our rowing example, we gave them a complete buyer’s guide for purchasing a rowing machine.
 So presumably, after a few days, they’re ready to take some action.